cortexlabs/cortex/docs/clusters/networking/api-gateway.md

 _This section applies if your API load balancer is internet-facing (which is the default, or you set `api_load_balancer_scheme: internet-facing` in your cluster configuration file before creating your cluster).
 If your API load balancer is internal, see the [internal load balancer](#internal-load-balancer) section below._

 There are two types of API Gateways that can be used when your load balancer is internet-facing: HTTP and REST.
 HTTP APIs are faster and less expensive, while REST APIs have more features an allow for more control.
-See the following section for creating an [HTTP API](#http-api), and skip to the next section for creating a [REST API](#rest-api).
+See the following section for creating an [HTTP API](#http-api), or skip to the next section for creating a [REST API](#rest-api).

 ### HTTP API